-Where an Employee reports for work for a normally scheduled shift, he/she shall be paid a minimum of four (4) hours at the prevailing straight time base rate.
-Where an Employee is called out for work and no work is performed, he/she shall be paid four (4) hours pay.
+Where an Employee reports for work for a normally scheduled shift, they shall be paid a minimum of four (4) hours at the prevailing straight time base rate.
+Where an Employee is called out for work and no work is performed, they shall be paid four (4) hours pay.